 Fans of Cantonese cuisine should definitely add Above & Beyond to their list of must-try restaurants in Hong Kong.
 Focusing on classic food with a twist, expect top quality and beautifully executed dishes

-For those of us who were born and raised in Hong Kong, celebrating a special occasion usually involves a long (and oftentimes stressful) process of research to find the latest restaurant openings, artisan desserts and hidden dining spots.
-But from time to time, it’s nice to simply enjoy heartwarming Cantonese dishes in an elegant and comfortable ambience, and this is exactly the offering at Above & Beyond on the 28th floor at Hotel Icon in Tsim Sha Tsui.
+For those of us who were born and raised in Hong Kong, celebrating a special occasion usually involves a long (and oftentimes stressful!) process of research to find the latest new restaurants, artisan desserts and fine dining spots.
+And from time to time, it’s nice to enjoy heartwarming Cantonese dishes in an elegant and comfortable ambience, and this is exactly the offering at Above & Beyond on the 28th floor at Hotel Icon in Tsim Sha Tsui.

 Above & Beyond: A sleek sitting room with a view

 Dining at Above and Beyond is like savouring modest yet refined Hong Kong comfort food at your friend’s tasteful holiday home – comfortable enough to let you take a nap on the plush sofas yet sophisticated enough for you to enjoy an intimate soirée with good company.

 Read more about our staycation at Hotel Icon here.

 As the brainchild of famed British architect Sir Terence Conran, the restaurant is decked out in furniture in earth tones along with minimalist art pieces that evoke understated Chinese aesthetics.
 In case your date is late, make yourself at home by picking up one of the books about Hong Kong from the shelf and enjoy a good read over a glass of champagne.
 Don’t forget to request a table by the floor-to-ceiling windows where you and your guest can feast your eyes on the city’s breathtaking harbour view.

 Taking centre stage at the restaurant are indulgent Cantonese offerings.
 Expect classic dishes served with lavish ingredients and Instagram-worthy presentation skills.